Dolní Marklovice: History

 Differentiation of two parts of the village began in the 15th century.
 More distinctly they were split in the 17th century.
 After the Revolutions of 1848 in the Austrian Empire, a modern municipal division was introduced in the re-established Austrian Silesia.
 The two municipalities were subscribed at least since 1880 to political district and legal district of Freistadt.
-They were joined together again at the end of the 19th century.
+They were joined again at the end of the 19th century.

 According to the censuses conducted in 1880, 1890, 1900 and 1910 the combined population of the two villages grew from 1,1941 in 1880 to 1,512 in 1910.
 The majority were Polish-speaking (between 98% and 99.6%), accompanied by German-speaking minority (at most 18 or 1.6% in 1880) and Czech-speaking people (at most 11 or 1% in 1890).
 In terms of religion, in 1910 the majority were Roman Catholics (98.4%), followed by Protestants (13 or 0.9%) and Jews (11 or 0.7%).
 The villages were also traditionally inhabited by Silesian Lachs, speaking Cieszyn Silesian dialect.

 After World War I, the fall of Austria-Hungary, the Polish–Czechoslovak War and the division of Cieszyn Silesia in 1920, it was divided between these two countries, and Dolní Marklovice became a part of Czechoslovakia.
 Following the Munich Agreement, in October 1938 together with the Zaolzie region it was annexed by Poland, administratively organised in Frysztat County of Silesian Voivodeship.
 Marklowice Górne stayed in the separate powiat of Cieszyn.
 The villages was then annexed by Nazi Germany at the beginning of World War II.
+In 1942–1945, the Germans operated an internment camp in the village.
 After the war it was restored to Czechoslovakia.